gpuweb/cts/src/webgpu/api/validation/copy_between_linear_data_and_texture/README.txt

 	- texture_range_conditons: for all coordinate and various combinations of origin, copyExtent, textureSize and mipLevel.

 TODO: more test coverage for 1D and 3D textures.
+TODO: add tests for buffer usage and bufferCopyView